delanoflipse/pytest-energy-reporter/readme.md

-# pytest energy reporter
+# An Energy Reporter Plugin for pytest

-The pytest energy reporter can be used to report on energy usage of code, by measuring tests.
+The `pytest_energy_reporter` is a `pytest` plugin can be used to report on energy and power consumption usage of code, by easily integrating in existing test suites.

 ## Installation